-In addition to the General Rules pertaining to Conduct SR3 (3), a professional code of conduct pertaining to behaviour, appearance, personal hygiene and dress shall apply to all students registered in a Dental Technology programme.
+In addition to the General Rules pertaining to Conduct SR3 (3), a professional code of conduct pertaining to behaviour, appearance, personal hygiene and dress code shall apply to all students registered in both Dental Technology and Dental Assisting programmes.
 Students are not allowed to perform private work for patients or dentists, or any other dental professional.
-This aligns with No. 17 of Section 1.16 of SADTC ACT.
+This aligns with Sub-section No. 17 of Section 1.16 of SADTC ACT.